-- Abiding by official University policies on acceptable use of information resources. - Promptly reporting suspicion or occurrence of any unauthorized activities to the Director of Information Technology or one of her or his designees. - Any use made of their accounts, logon IDs, passwords, PINs, and tokens.
+- Abiding by official University policies on acceptable use of information resources. - Promptly reporting suspicion or occurrence of any unauthorized activities to the Chief Information Officer or one of her or his designees. - Any use made of their accounts, logon IDs, passwords, PINs, and tokens.

-3.7 The Director of Information Technology or one of her or his designees shall be responsible for the following:
+3.7 The Chief Information Officer or one of her or his designees shall be responsible for the following: